codesandbox/sandpack/website/docs/docs/advanced-usage/components.md

 ### Getting client instanceSandpackPreviewRef

-You can imperatively retrieve the Sandpack client from a SandpackPreview, consume and interact with the current state of the preview.
+You can imperatively retrieve the Sandpack client from a SandpackPreview ref, and also consume or interact with the current state of the preview.
 Check out the [type definitions](/api/react/interfaces/SandpackPreviewRef) for more details.

 ```jsx
 import { SandpackPreviewRef, useSandpack, SandpackPreview } from "@codesandbox/sandpack-react"